jyao1/SecurityEx/Readme.md

   ControlFlowPkg\CfgTest\CfgTest               - Test /guard:cf and -fsanitize=cfi

 For CET in SMM, please refer to https://github.com/tianocore/tianocore.github.io/wiki/CET-in-SMM

+5) UserModePkg

+This package is to demonstrate running user-mode (ring-3) code in BIOS environment, for privilege isolation.

+5.1) A user-mode thunk driver (using SYSENTER/SYSEXIT for ring-switch) UserModePkg\UserModeThunk

 ## Known limitation:
 This package is only the sample code to show the concept.